crownstack-guidelines/crownstack-guidelines/_posts/2017-09-01-build-a-vm-from-scratch.markdown

        HLT
     } InstructionSet;

-Now, Storing the actual instruction which is to be executed on the Processor.
+Now, storing the actual instruction which is to be executed on the processor.
 Storing these instruction set in Array.

     const int program[] = {
        PSH, 5,